-I’ve also written a separate kids bike guide which will cover each of the topics below in detail.
+I’ve also written a separate kids’ bike guide which will cover each of the topics below in detail.

-1. Kids Aged 3 to 4
+1. Ideal for Kids Aged 3 to 4 Year Old

 This is a good starting point.

 However, from my experience, there are some exceptions to this, especially if the kid’s height is above the average height of kids their age.
-So, a more accurate way to determine the ideal bike size is measuring their inseam.
+So, a more accurate way to determine the ideal bike size is by measuring their inseam.

 What’s an inseam?

-2. Frame Materials
+2. Aluminum or Steel Frame

 4. Coaster Brakes

-14″ bikes come with a variety of tires and the most common tires you can see on these bikes are either air or foam tires.
+The bikes come with a variety of tires and the most common tires you can see on these bikes are either air or foam tires.

-Air tires require an air pressure inside the tube while foam tires act as tubeless tires where they don’t require air pressure.
+Air tires require air pressure inside the tube while foam tires act as tubeless tires where they don’t require air pressure.

-6. Training Wheels
+6. Comes with Training Wheels

 You’ll probably have noticed that most come with training wheels.
 Training wheels are removable and are ideal for kids who have had no prior riding experience in a balance bike or trike.